 The marinated egg (ajitsuke tamago) and the sautéed shiitake mushrooms are typical ramen toppings.
 Ramen just wouldn’t be the same without the ajitsuke tamago.
 It is the other three toppings that you are less likely to find on restaurant bought ramen.

 Nearly every bowl of ramen sold is served with a slice or two of pork or chicken chashu.
 That fatty, melt-in-your-mouth decadence is delicious when done well.
-However, I wanted to use something more aligned with the “taste of the ocean” theme.
+However, I wanted to use something more aligned with the seafood ramen/“taste of the ocean” theme.
 I first experimented with thinly sliced fish cake as a chashu substitute.
-While it worked quite well, I ended up going for something completely different: sashimi grade mackerel.
+While it worked quite well, I ended up going for something completely different: sashimi-grade mackerel.
 One variation of phở involves pouring the hot soup over thinly sliced raw beef, lightly cooking the beef as the soup flows over it.
 The same thing happens with the mackerel.
-As an added bonus, mackerel has such a distinctive ocean flavour.
+As a bonus, mackerel has such a distinctive ocean flavour.

 Carrying on the ocean theme, the “green vegetable” is a seaweed salad.
 You can make this yourself, or buy ready-made (e.g. this one) from your supermarket or Asian store.
-Added bonus: seaweed is incredibly healthy.
+Bonus: seaweed is incredibly healthy.

 Ramen with a taste of the ocean